Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 • Maximum height is 4 metres for dual-pitched roofs or 3 metres for flat roofs

-• The roof pitch and materials must match the main house
+• The roof pitch and materials should be in keeping with the main house

 When Are Permitted Development Rights Restricted or Removed in Cardiff?